Confetti at Weddings in Edinburgh – Everything You Need to Know to Add Fun and Magic to Your Big Day

 Rice or grain

 Traditional choice: So, you know how rice-throwing is this retro symbol of good fortune and fertility?
-Well, nowadays, couples are opting for more environmentally friendly things, like birdseed or those biodegradable grains instead.
+Well, nowadays, couples are opting for more environmentally friendly options, like birdseed or biodegradable grains.

-Practical and safe: Just to let you know—if you’re selecting grains for your wedding, get the wildlife-friendly ones, particularly because it’s outdoors.
+Practical and safe: Just to let you know, if you’re selecting grains for your wedding, choose wildlife-friendly ones, especially since it’s outdoors.

 Bubbles

-Whimsical and fun: Bubbles are so much fun and a great alternative to traditional confetti at weddings.
+Whimsical and fun: Bubbles are so much fun and a great alternative to traditional confetti at weddings in Edinburgh.
 They feel kinda magical and have this great vibe that children absolutely adore.

 No mess to deal with: Bubbles are ultra clean, so they’re really simple and completely hassle-free.